-Our 2014 Reunion will be held Sep 28th - Oct 2nd in Memphis,
+Our 2015 Reunion will be held Oct 5th - Oct 8th in Mobile,

 Click HERE for 2014 Registration.

-Our 2013 Reunion was held in Jacksonville, FL and attended by 28 shipmates and guests.
-We toured St. Augustine including The Fountain of Youth and a shopping excursion, the Okeefenokee Swamp in Georgia and the Mayport Naval Station where we had a memorial service for our fallen shipmates.
+Our 2014 Reunion was held in Memphis, TN and attended by 43 shipmates and guests.
+We toured Memphis with many stops including Graceland and Beale Street where we also had a shopping excursion, the Grotto Memorial Park and the Memphis National Cemetery where we had a memorial service for our fallen shipmates.
 And many deeds of old were relived during the time spent in our hospitality room at the hotel.

 Reminder: The Association Contributions are now due and payable to USS Wilhoite % Frank Roche, 411 Miller Street, Luzerne PA 18709.
 The suggested contributions are $20.00 and this goes for the quarterly newsletters and the website and other items that needs to be taken care of.
 These contributions keeps our Association alive and active.

 USS Wilhoite (DE/DER 397)